Aldizh/dashboard/README.md

 - Canvas JS
 - Typescript (basic config added via following script: `yarn add typescript @types/node @types/react @types/react-dom @types/jest`)

+### Running

+- This project use create-react-app
+- Simply run `yarn start` to start the app on the default local port

 ### Deployment

-- Simply run `npm run deploy` or `yarn deploy`
+- Simply `yarn deploy`
 - This will build and use gh-pages package to deploy to git servers

+### Linting

+- We are using eslint-plugin-react to enforce linting rules
+- Type `yarn lint` to all current linting issues

 ### Goal of this project

-- To have a quick and easy way to showcase my work
+- To have a quick and easy way to showcase few react applications